Pablo Chavarría: Lens

 In the 2014–15 season, Chavarría scored two times at the start of the against Reims and Bastia despite the club's poor start in Ligue 1.
 However, he soon suffered a hamstring injury that kept him out throughout December 2014 after sustaining it during a 2–0 win over Metz.
 After returning to the first team against Guingamp on 10 January 2015, he then scored again, in a 3–3 draw against Saint-Étienne on 6 February 2015.
 Chavarría later scored three vital goals, including against Toulouse, Lille and Nantes.
 However, despite the club's relegation back to Ligue 2, Chavarría went on to score 7 times in the total of 33 appearances.

 In the 2015–16 season, which saw Lens back in Ligue 2, Chavarría was given the captaincy at the start of the season He played his first match as captain in the opening game of the season, with a 0–0 draw against Metz.
-It wasn't until on 21 September 2015 when Chavarría scored his first goal of the season, in a 1–0 win over Valenciennes.
+On 21 September 2015, Chavarría scored his first goal of the season, in a 1–0 win over Valenciennes.
 Chavarría then scored two goals by the end of 2015 against Nîmes Olympique and Bourg-en-Bresse.
 His performance throughout December earned him this month Player of the Month.
-It wasn't until on 11 March 2016 when he scored again, in a 1–1 draw against Clermont Foot.
+On 11 March 2016, he scored again, in a 1–1 draw against Clermont Foot.
 Several weeks later, Chavarría set up two goals, in a 3–0 win over Auxerre.
 Despite being on the sidelines from the first team, Chavarría finished the 2015–16 season, making 28 appearances and scoring 8 times in all competitions.